 Aleicia Holland had 10 papers published as a result of her thesis, and her research impacts government policy and environmental activities in her field.

 Aleicia’s PhD thesis was on the influence of humic substances on toxicity of low pH and acid mine drainage to freshwater organisms.
 Information from her thesis was used by the Queensland government to provide baseline information on wallum naturally acidic streams to aid in development of guidelines for these unique systems.

-Dr Holland is based at La Trobe University at the Albury/ Wodonga Campus, where she is a Lecturer in Biology.
+Dr Holland is based at La Trobe University Albury/ Wodonga Campus where she has taken up a position as Lecturer in Biology.